^

 2. Toxicity:

-Recommendations for consuming vitamin A during pregnancy:
+Recommendations for vitamin A intake during pregnancy:

-1. Sources of vitamin A:
+1. Sources of Vitamin A:

 2. Additional additives:

-3. Consultation with a doctor:
+3. Consultations with a doctor:

 Contraindications